Skip to main content

 What you get access to

-Once approved, Ambassadors get access to a suite of Course Tools at UDisc.com/dashboard:
+Once approved, Ambassadors get access to a suite of Course Tools that can be accessed from UDisc.com/dashboard:

 Mapping & layouts